 “But Marc died,” he said.

 It was the first time Matthew had ever made the connection he had the same illness as Marc.

-That same week, when the Elliotts returned to Great Ormond Street Hospital for one of their many follow-up appointments, Adel encouraged Matthew to ask the doctors any questions he might have.
+That same week, the Elliotts returned to Great Ormond Street Hospital for a follow-up appointment.
+Adel encouraged Matthew to ask the doctors any questions he might have.